Nigel Whitmey

-Nigel Whitmey (born 23 February 1963) is a British-Canadian actor who has appeared in TV series and films.
+Nigel Whitmey (born 17 March 1963) is a British actor who has appeared in TV series and films.
 He is also the husband of the actress Abigail Thaw, whom he met while training at RADA.

 Early life

 Whitmey was born in Peace River, Alberta, Canada.
 His family emigrated there from Liverpool, England, where his father had been employed as a medical officer of health.
 He came to London in the mid-1980s to study drama at RADA.

 Career

 His television credits include Black Earth Rising, Doctor Who, Attila, Casualty, Waking the Dead and Agatha Christie's Poirot.
 He is also known for voicing numerous games, including the two Battlefield games of the Bad Company series, Crysis Warhead and Cyberpunk 2077.

 Personal life

 At RADA, Whitmey met actress Abigail Thaw, whom he married in 1986.
 They have two children: Molly Mae, born 1997, and Talia, born 2003.
 He has worked chiefly in Britain in film, television, and voice overs.